 Almost 10% of the population in Cameroon is in need of humanitarian assistance, primarily in Far North, North, Adamaoua, and East regions.
 This is mainly due to conflict and displacements.
 Conflict in both Nigeria and CAR has led to displacement of refugees to Cameroon.
-There are over 210,000 refugees from CAR and around 90,000 from Nigeria in Cameroon due to conflict in those countries.
-CAR refugees are mainly located in the East and Adamaoua regions, and remain strictly dependent from humanitarian assistance.
+There are over 255,000 refugees from CAR and around 95,000 from Nigeria in Cameroon due to conflict in those countries.
+CAR refugees are mainly located in the East and Adamaoua regions, and remain strictly dependent on humanitarian assistance.
 The majority of refugees from Nigeria live in Minawao camp, in Far North region and their primary needs are protection, WASH, and livelihood are among the most severe needs for Nigerian refugees in Cameroon.
-The Anglophone crisis ongoing since late 2016 is disrupting education and livelihood systems in Southwest and Northwest regions, and driving internal displacement as well as refugees into neighbouring Nigeria.
+The Anglophone crisis ongoing since late 2016 is disrupting education and livelihood systems in Southwest and Northwest regions, and driving internal displacement as well as refugees into Nigeria.